plone/cookieplone-templates/project_classic/README.md

 ## Dive into Your Project's Structure 🏗️

 Your generated project will have a well-organized structure, ensuring that both development and maintenance are a breeze.
-It includes separate sections for backend, frontend, and devops, each tailored for its specific role.
+It includes separate sections for backend and devops, each tailored for its specific role.

 (Include the Structure and Reasoning section from the previous README.md here, as it provides a good overview of the project structure)